rapidsai/raft/docs/source/cpp_api/core_resources.rst

    :class: highlight

-All resources which are specific to a computing environment like host or device are contained within, and managed by, raft::resources.
+All resources which are specific to a computing environment like host or device are contained within, and managed by, `raft::resources`.
 This design simplifies the APIs and eases user burden by making them opaque by default but allowing customization based on user preference.

 Vocabulary